 - Contribute to evidence-informed decision making in Canada’s public service

-- Create a pool of expert public policy contributors across academia, government, not-for-profit organizations, and industry
+- Create a national network of expertise among academic researchers fostering public policy contributors across academia, government, not-for-profit organizations, and industry

 The fellowship provides a 12-month immersion into the policy-making process.
-Working with government decision makers and stakeholders, fellows contribute their research expertise and analytical skills to inform policy actions.
+Working in host offices with government decision makers and stakeholders, fellows contribute their academic expertise and analytical skills to inform policy actions.
 Fellows’ participation in policy activities provides them with the direct training and experience to address challenges of national public importance.

 During the fellowship, Mitacs and its partners provide professional development, skill-building, and networking events, which will enhance fellows’ policy-related knowledge and capabilities and expand their networks.
-Events throughout the fellowship may address topics such as:
+Mitacs instructor-led courses are mandatory and focus on developing two central themes: increasing awareness of Canadian public policy (federal and/or provincial), and strengthening communication and relationship building skills with diverse stakeholders, including government and academia.

-The fellowship offers researchers the opportunity to learn the mechanisms of policy-making in the public service; hone their academic expertise and skills; gain professional policy experience; become leading policy voices in Canada’s academic community; and build mutually beneficial relationships with Canada’s public service.
+The fellowship offers fellows the opportunity to learn the mechanisms of policy-making in the public service; apply their academic expertise and skills; gain professional policy experience; become leading policy voices in Canada’s academic community; and build mutually beneficial relationships with Canada’s public service.

 Fellows will also have the opportunity to: